 How did you become interested in Planning and Environment law?

-I chose the area because I enjoy property, development, environmental issues and my dad happened to be an expert acoustic witness in the Land and Environment Court, which is where planning and environment law matters are mostly heard.
+I chose the area because I enjoy property, development, and environmental issues, and my dad happened to be an expert acoustic witness in the Land and Environment Court, which is where planning and environmental law matters are mostly heard.
 So growing up, I heard lots of stories about court cases in that area, and it intrigued me.

 How do you stay motivated to work so hard?
 (I can imagine it was a long process and you would be working some big hours)

-I thoroughly enjoy the work I do and the people I work with so it doesn’t feel like work to me.
-Maybe ask me again in 5 years’ time.
+I thoroughly enjoy my work and the people I work with, so it doesn’t feel like work to me.
+Maybe ask me again in 5 years.

 What are some of the biggest challenges you face on a daily basis as a barrister?

-None of my clients have ever told me that they enjoy going to Court.
+None of my clients has told me they enjoy attending Court.
 It’s stressful and uncertain.
 People go to court when there is a lot at stake.
-I play a role in the decicions that ultimately get handed down.
+I play a role in the decisions that ultimately get handed down.
 That weighs heavily on me.

-How do you find being one the youngest barristers in NSW?
+How do you find being one of the youngest barristers in NSW?

 I don’t notice it.
-I don’t think I’m treated any differently to any other barrister.
+I don’t think I’m treated any differently from any other barrister.
 I get judged on the quality of my work, which is what matters.
-On the other hand, I don’t mind challenging the idea that you need 10+ years’ of experience as a solicitor before you should go to the bar.
-I’m not the first barrister to come to the bar young, and I definitly won’t be the last.
+On the other hand, I don’t mind challenging the idea that you need 10+ years of experience as a solicitor before you should go to the bar.
+I’m not the first barrister to come to the bar young, and I definitely won’t be the last.

 What are your hobbies outside of work?

-Where is the first place in Greece you are going to go this summer and what is the first thing you are going to order?
+Where is the first place in Greece you are going to go to this summer, and what is the first thing you are going to order?